Continuous majorization in quantum phase space: Discussion and conclusion

 In this paper, we have proven the fundamental majorization relation $W_0 \succ W$ restricted to states in the set $\mathcal{W}_+^\mathrm{restr}$ of phase-invariant states with two photons at most.
 We believe the same techniques laid out here could be exploited to prove our majorization relation for all states in $\mathcal{W}_+$.
 We choose, however, to leave this investigation for future work but we provide numerical evidences supporting our conjecture.
 In Figure \ref{fig:numCumSum}, we plot the cumulative integral of the Wigner function $W_0$ and compare it with the cumulative integrals of the Wigner functions $W$ of some randomly chosen (hence, non-Gaussian) Wigner-positive states.
 We see that $S_{W_0}(s) \ge S_{W}(s)$ for all $s\ge 0$, which confirms that $W_0 \succ W$ in view of Definition \ref{def:def_major}.
 In Figure \ref{fig:numRenyi}, we show that the R\'enyi entropy $h_{\alpha}$ of the Wigner function $W_0$ is smaller, for several values of the parameter $\alpha$, than its value for the same Wigner functions $W$.
-This is again consistent with $W_0 \succ W$ in view of Definition \ref{def:Shur_concave} and the fact that $h_{\alpha}$ is Shur-concave.
+This is again consistent with $W_0 \succ W$ in view of Definition \ref{def:Shur_concave} and the fact that $h_{\alpha}$ is Schur-concave.
+The interested reader can find the details on our numerical method in Appendix \ref{apd:numerics}.

-Interestingly, our conjecture \eqref{eq:conjW0majW+} bears some resemblance with the so-called generalized Wehrl's conjecture.
-It has indeed been proven by Lieb and Solovej \cite{Lieb2014} that any concave function of the Husimi Q-function of a state is lower bounded by the same function applied to the Husimi Q-function of the vacuum state (or any coherent state).
-This is actually equivalent to state that the Husimi function of the vacuum majorizes the Husimi function of any other state.
+Interestingly, our conjecture \eqref{eq:conjW0majW+} bears some resemblance with the so-called generalized Wehrl's conjecture \cite{wehrl1978general}.
+It has indeed been proven by Lieb and Solovej \cite{lieb2002proof,Lieb2014} that any concave function of the Husimi Q-function of a state is lower bounded by the same function applied to the Husimi Q-function of the vacuum state (or any coherent state).
+This is actually equivalent to stating that the Husimi function of the vacuum majorizes the Husimi function of any other state.
 Intriguingly, this is not proved in \cite{Lieb2014} with continuous majorization, but using discrete majorization for finite-dimensional spin-coherent states followed by some limiting argument.
-Following the same line of thought as in \cite{VanHerstraeten2020}, our conjecture \eqref{eq:conjW0majW+} actually implies the generalized Wehrl's conjecture but the converse is not true as it is easy to produce positive Wigner functions that do not coincide with the Husimi function of a physical state.
+Following the same line of thought as in \cite{VanHerstraeten2020}, our conjecture \eqref{eq:conjW0majW+} actually implies the generalized Wehrl's conjecture (since any Husimi function is also the Wigner function of another physical state) but the converse is not true as it is easy to produce positive Wigner functions that do not coincide with the Husimi function of a physical state.